 Lactose intolerance is a common issue, which makes identifying the products that contain lactose important for avoiding symptoms.
 While most people know that cow's milk and products derived from cow's milk contain a large amount of lactose, many people question whether goat's milk and, by extension, goat cheese contain lactose.

-Does Goat's Milk and Cheese Have Lactose?
+Goat's Milk and Lactose

 There is another reason that goat's milk might be easier to digest that has nothing to do with lactose.
 Goat's milk is naturally homogenized, meaning the fat globules are small and remain suspended in the milk rather than separating out.
 This makes the milk easier for humans to digest.
 In cow's milk, the fat globules are large enough that they can be hard to digest.